 The most common tuning that follows this principle is the Eb tuning, which consists of tuning every string one semitone/half step lower than in standard tuning.

-Even though it isn’t a radical change from standard, this tuning offers several benefits and advantages that will be discussed and demonstrated in this KillerGuitarRigs guide.
+Even though this isn’t a radical change from standard, it tuning offers several benefits and advantages that will be discussed and demonstrated in this KillerGuitarRigs Guide.

 Want to learn more about music theory?

 Check out our ultimate guide to music theory to find more jumping off points.

 - Eb Tuning: Overview and How to Tune

 - How to Play Chords in Eb Tuning